Resource capacity planning software – buyers guide

 This is called scenario planning or what if modelling.

-This lets you see how approving a new project, hiring more resource or delaying a project would impact your current schedule and resource utilization.
+This lets you see how approving a new project, hiring more resources or delaying a project would impact your current schedule and resource utilization.

 So ensure any resource capacity planning software you are evaluating lets you create different planning scenarios.